ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-- Transaction's total gas units should not exceed the block gas limit.
+- The sum of the gas units consumed by the transactions in the block must not exceed the gas limit defined by genesis.

 ```go
 blockSize := uint64(0)